-Congratulations on your purchase of the P-660H/HW/W T series ADSL 2+ gateway.
-P-660W and P-660HW come with biult-in IEEE 802.11g wireless capability allowing wireless connectivity.
+Congratulations on your purchase of the P-660H/HW-T series ADSL 2+ gateway.
+P-660HW comes with a built-in IEEE 802.11g wireless capability allowing wireless connectivity.
 P-660H and P-660HW have a 4-port switch that allows you to connect up to 4 computers to the Prestige without purchasing a switch/hub.